 Learn more about North Bay’s historic people and places at the North Bay Museum in the restored Canadian Pacific (CP) railway station.
 The station was CP’s divisional headquarters until 1959.
 Built in 1903, it was the centrepiece of a huge rail yard extending 3 kilometres east and west of the station.

-The museum offers a historic hike and a haunted walk through the heart of the city.
+The museum offers a haunted hike through the heart of the city every Friday evening at 6pm throughout September and October.
 Get a historic and sometimes spooky perspective of North Bay’s buildings and streets.

 Dionne Quints Museum

 In the heart of the 1930’s Depression, quintuplet girls were born in a tiny log home to the Dionne family.
 The house was moved to downtown North Bay from Corbeil in 2017.
 The Dionne Quints story became world famous and literally brought millions to see them and hear them at play.
 Hollywood even told their story in movies.

 Visit the house beside the railway tracks, now a museum, and learn the real story of the “Quints”.
 For hours and admission information, check the Dionne Quints Heritage Board‘s website.

 Canadian Forces Museum of Aerospace Defence

 Located on the grounds of the Canadian Forces Base North Bay, beside the airport, the museum follows the development of air forces for defence purposes from the First World War through the Cold War to today.
 For more information about visiting the museum, including hours and admission information, check out the Aerospace Defence museum’s Visit Us webpage.

 On land adjacent to the Canadian Forces Base, see two radar antennas and a CF 101 Voodoo.
 Information panels explain the units of the Canadian Air Force which were based in North Bay and the NORAD Underground Complex.
 Located less than 500 metres from the park, the complex was decommissioned in 2006 when a state-of-the-art above-ground facility opened.